 Participation in the training begins with submitting a completed application (application link here).
 Spaces are limited and applications will be considered in the order in which they are received.
 Accepted applicants will be invited to register, see application for details.

 Some scholarships are available for applicants in need.
 To apply, please submit both the training application and the scholarship application (scholarship link here).
 Scholarship applicants of other-than-European ancestries and/or with a commitment to serving populations who may not otherwise enjoy access to ancestral healing work will be given preference.

 Everyone who completes the training will have foundational skills to support others in ancestral lineage repair work.
 Graduates can state that they completed the Ancestral Healing Practitioner Training and are encouraged to put their skills into practice within bounds of personal capacities.

 Graduates who are called to guide regular ancestral healing work for others after completing the practitioner training are strongly encouraged to enter into the post-graduation certification process.
-Requirements for certification consist of documenting 40 post-training individual ancestral healing sessions (at least 10 of which must be low-income), completing 8 professional supervision sessions with Dr. Foor, and conducting a case study in ancestral healing.
+Requirements for certification consist of documenting 40 post-training individual ancestral healing sessions (at least 10 of which must be low-income), completing nine professional supervision sessions with Dr. Foor (including three observation sessions), and conducting a case study in ancestral healing.
 Certification includes the opportunity be part of an emergent collegial association of ancestral healing practitioners.
 All practitioners also agree to the Ancestral Healing Practitioner Code of Ethics.
 For a listing of practitioners (currently all graduates of the first training cohort) who have completed their certification requirements, please see the Practitioner Directory.